West Bromwich Building Society is focused on supporting people to buy their own homes and save for the future.

 Our commitment is to comply fully with tax law, paying the correct amount of tax, on time, with proper disclosure made to the tax authorities.

-The Group complies with HMRC’s Code of Practice on Taxation for Banks and the Senior Accounting Officer (SAO) regime.
+The Group complies with HMRC’s Code of Practice on Taxation for Banks.

 The Group Finance & Operations Director is responsible for taking reasonable steps to ensure that the Group establishes and maintains appropriate tax accounting arrangements, with oversight provided by the Audit Committee and the Board.